Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 Ten minutes later, the Israelis warned whoever was in that building to get out.

-And why do they do that?
+And why did they do that?

 Because of this nonsense that they're targeting children.

-It's nonsense that they're targeting schools.
+This nonsense that they're targeting schools.

-This outrages me that we have so many supposedly smart people who cannot and do not see how Hamas is waging this this war.
+This outrages me that we have so many supposedly smart people who cannot and do not see how Hamas is waging this war.

 Now look at David Gregory at NBC.